 Our new point of pride will lend itself well to new teaching techniques and add new dimension to environmental studies.
 Of course, Wellesley is not the first community to green up and build a cost effective school.
 Last year, Norwood High School opened its doors, using a green state approved design and costs a lot less than Newton’s new school.

 Highlights included a Friday night concert, and tours and building dedication on May 19.
-Back in November, crowds symbolically "turned out the lights" at the high school in a tribute to the soon-to-be-torn down building.
+Back in November, crowds symbolically at the in a tribute to the soon-to-be-torn down building.

 This May the town will hold more celebrations, dedicating the new school and congratulating all on a job well done.
 Kudos go to so many, including Selectwoman Katherine Babson, who will be honored for her tireless efforts, and credited with spearheading so much of the project.
-The high school's new auditorium will bear Babson's name.
+The high school's new auditorium .

 Things will be rolling along at a fast clip as the doors of the high school swing open.
 Teachers spent the extended vacation readying classrooms that are filled with natural light.
-The first drama department production will be staged next week.
+The .

 High School Athletic Director John Brown says winter sports are winding down, so the timing of the move couldn't be better.
 Brown tells us his staff has done a "tremendous" job moving a large amount of supplies, sports uniforms, and equipment into the new gym spaces.
 He boasts that his staff has shown what he likes to call "Raider Pride."
 He says coaches and staff deserve credit for helping to make the move a smooth one, especially his assistant Maryann MacDonald.